Driver Becomes Friends With Cyclist He Hit on PCH in Huntington Beach, Helps With His Recovery

 So, five days into his 33-day hospital stay, Sovilla had his wife reach out to Keith.
 She got his number and sent him a message.

 “I got a text from Jenette saying, ‘Hey, this is Tom’s wife Jenette, the guy you hit.
-We’ve been trying to get a hold of you, we’ve been praying for you and we just want you to know that he’s OK," Keith recalled.
+We’ve been trying to get a hold of you, we’ve been praying for you and we just want you to know that he’s OK,'" Keith recalled.
 “I was blown away.”

 From there, the beginning of an unlikely friendship blossomed.